 7. Document Searching

 There always comes a time in the litigation process when you need to review the documents for references.
-Using old methods of storing and finding the documents during reference checks is something which not only delays the process but also brings down its quality.
+Using old methods of storing and finding the documents during reference checks is something that not only delays the process but also brings down its quality.

-It is important to move with the latest technological trends and incorporate the use of software for a seamless document storing and finding.
+It is important to move with the latest technological trends and incorporate the use of software for seamless document storing and finding.

 8. Obsolete Documents Misuse